-- (c) The fact that a skater fails in a figure by a fall or putting down the non-tracing foot must not lead a judge to mark the figure as not skated.
+- (b) The fact that a skater fails in a figure by a fall or putting down the non-tracing foot must not lead a judge to mark the figure as not skated.
 The following touchdown penalties shall apply: - (i) If a skater falls or stops through his own fault in a figure, resulting in disruption of flow, the referee shall restart him at the point of failure just prior to the interruption.
 The distance shall be left to the referee's discretion, but shall be such that the skater is not further disadvantaged.
 Judges shall resume judging when the skater passes the point of the fall or the stop.
-The penalty for such a fault shall be one whole mark (1.0). - (ii) If a skater touches down due to loss of control, the penalty will be 1.0 on a major part of the figure and 0.5 on a minor part of the figure.
+The penalty for such a fault shall be 1 whole mark. - (ii) If a skater touches down due to loss of control, the penalty will be 1.0 on a major part of the figure and 0.5 on a minor part of the figure.
 A major part of the figure is a take-off, turn or change of edge.
-A minor part of the figure is the running edge connecting the major parts. - (iii) If a skater brushes a wheel on the floor in a manner which is hardly perceptible to the judges and the referee, there will be no set deduction by the Touchdown Rule.
-The fault will be penalised by the judges as appropriate in the assessment of the figure. - (iv) Where the skater performs an INCORRECT turn and a touchdown penalty as described in (i) and (ii) above is not involved.
-The Referee shall instruct the judges to reduce their score by one full mark (1.0) for each incorrect turn. - (v) Once a touchdown penalty has been imposed, the skater shall not be penalised again at the same point on the same tracing. - (vi) If a skater executes a take-off more than two skate lengths from the junction of the long and the short axes, the referee shall stop the skater and have him complete the tracing from the point of take-off.
-This action should be taken ONLY when it is obvious that the early take-off is due to lack of momentum, and not due to lack of judgement on the part of the skater to correctly place the take-off.
-Judges are directed by the referee to penalise an early take-off due to lack of momentum by one whole mark (1.0). - (vii) The referee may allow the skater to start a figure a second time without penalty.
-However, a third strike off will incur a penalty of one whole mark (1.0).
-The decision to restart is at the discretion of the skater but the decision must be made within the first one third (1/3) of the initial circle. - (d) Figure skating is the skating of prescribed movements according to the schedule.
-For Australian Championships and proficiency tests, all figures (except Paragraph Figures but including paragraph loops), must be skated three times without stopping after the initial start.
-Paragraph figures, except paragraph loops, must be skated two times without stopping after the initial start.
+A minor part of the figure is the running edge connecting the major parts. - (iii) Where the skater performs an INCORRECT turn and a touchdown penalty as described in (i) and (ii) above is not involved.
+The Referee shall instruct the judges to reduce their score by 1 full mark for each incorrect turn. - (iv) Once a touchdown penalty has been imposed, the skater shall not be penalised again at the same point on the same tracing.

+- (v) The referee may allow the skater to start a figure a second time without penalty.
+However, a third strike off will incur a penalty of 1 whole mark.
+The decision to restart is at the discretion of the skater but the decision must be made within the first one third $(\frac{1}{3})$ of the initial circle. - (c) Figure skating is the skating of prescribed movements according to the schedule.
+For Australian Championships and proficiency tests, all figures (except Paragraph Figures but including paragraph loops), must be skated 3 times without stopping after the initial start.
+Paragraph figures, except paragraph loops, must be skated 2 times without stopping after the initial start.

-All loops (including paragraph loops) must be skated three times without stopping after the initial start.
+All loops (including paragraph loops) must be skated 3 times without stopping after the initial start.